How to Use Workforce Productivity Analytics Effectively

 Absenteeism rate = (Number of unplanned absent days ÷ Total scheduled workdays) × 100

 Frequent absenteeism disrupts operations and reduces team effectiveness.
 Identifying patterns reveals problems such as burnout, disengagement, or role-specific challenges.
-This helps HR create more effective support policies.
+This helps you create more effective support policies.

 6. Turnover Rate

-Turnover rate measures how often employees leave an organisation during a specific period, whether voluntarily or involuntarily.
+Turnover rate measures how often employees leave an organization during a specific period, whether voluntarily or involuntarily.

 Formula: